 - you were under the age of 18 at the time the contract or agreement was entered into;

-- the plaintiff cannot claim the debt is payable as the debt is statute barred pursuant to the Limitations of Actions Act; or
+- the plaintiff cannot claim the debt is payable as the debt is statute-barred under the Limitations of Actions Act; or

 - the contract or agreement contains unfair conditions or provisions.

 The Contract or Agreement between the Parties does not Comply with the Relevant Laws

 There are certain requirements that a contract or agreement must meet depending on the type of contract or agreement.
-Legal advice in relation to the specific position in this regard should be sort.
+Legal advice concerning the specific position in this regard should be sort.

 You are not a Party to the Contract or Agreement

-In some circumstances, a creditor may seek to enforce or to sue you for a debt but you are not the appropriate party.
-This can be common in circumstances where you operate a company and the company enters into a contract or agreement with another party, but you are sued in your personal capacity.
-It is important to note, that a creditor can sue you individually as well as the company, but additional proof is required.
+In some circumstances, a creditor may seek to enforce or to sue you for a debt, but you are not the appropriate party.
+This can be common in situations where you operate a company, and the company enters into a contract or agreement with another party, but you are sued in your personal capacity.
+It is important to note that a creditor can sue you individually as well as the company, but additional proof is required.
 For example, if you signed a guarantee on behalf of the company in your personal capacity, then the guarantee would need to be submitted as proof for you to be sued individually.

-If you entered into an contract or agreement, such as buying goods, but the information you provided was incorrect or inaccurate, you may have a defence to the claim.
+If you entered into a contract or agreement, such as buying goods, but the information you provided was incorrect or inaccurate, you may have a defence to the claim.

 In some circumstances, if you are under the age of 18 years when you enter into a contract or agreement, it cannot be enforced against you.
 However, there are some circumstances where it can be.
 Legal advice should be sort to clarify this position.